RefilweSethunya/My-AWS-re-Start-Journey-2025/aws-reStart-Journey-main/README.md

 ## Reflection

-Through AWS re/Start, I am learning not only technical cloud skills but also professional practices such as version control with GitHub, technical documentation and troubleshooting.
+Through AWS re/Start, I am learning technical cloud skills as well as professional practices such as version control with GitHub, technical documentation and troubleshooting.
 This repo demonstrates my ability to **learn, apply and share** cloud knowledge in a structured way.

 ---